Concettas/concettas/content/_index.md

     fri: 11:00am- 5:00pm
     mon: 11:00am -4:00pm
     sat: 11:00am -5:00pm
-    sun: 11am - 3:00pm
+    sun: 11am - 4:00pm
     thu: 11:00am- 5:00pm
     tue: CLOSED
     wed: 11:00am - 4:00pm
   phone: 301-829-7571
-  text: "Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
+  text: Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
 Airy
     since **2008**, we are located in historic downtown in the old firehouse.
-We feature a complete all day breakfast menu.
-Recently voted Mt.
-Airy's #1 restaurant, Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
+We feature a complete all day breakfast menu.  , Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
 We always welcome customer creativity as we want your experience to be the best.
-We cater under the same philosophy--customized for your particular event, large or small.  **Welcome again to Concetta's!**  We hope to see you soon!"
+We cater under the same philosophy--customized for your particular event, large or small.  **Welcome again to Concetta's!**
+    Please check us out today!
 specials:
   heading: Daily and Seasonal Specials
   text: >-